PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Assignment 4/README.md

     ```
 - Python 3.7+

-### Setup
+## Setup

-#### Creating the API's using AWS services
+### Creating the API's using AWS services

-* Creating an IAM role for lambda
 * Create three lambda functions each having different use
 * Create a lambda function for loading the call transcripts EDGAR data from S3 bucket

-#### Train TensorFlow models using TensorFlow Extended (TFX)

-* Use the [Colab Notebook](https://github.com/tensorflow/workshops/blob/master/blog/TFX_Pipeline_for_ALBERT_Preprocessing_wo_tf_Examples.ipynb) to train the pretrained albert model on IMDB reviews dataset from Tensorflow Hub.
-Save the model to the S3 bucket.
-* Replace the bucket name in `download.py` file and run it to find the downloaded model under `/model` folder
-* Once the model is downloaded we are ready to server the model as a FastApi using docker

-#### Dockerize the FastApi service

-* Navigate to the project directory and build the docker image `docker build -t <image_name> .`
-* Run the container on port 8000 `docker run -d --name <container_name> -p 80:80 <image_name>`
-* You can access the Swagger UI on http://127.0.0.1/docs

-#### Inference Application

-* Run the streamlit app using command `streamlit run app.py`
-* You can access the app from your browser on https://localhost:8501

 ## TensorFlow model using TensorFlow Extended (TFX)

-Using the trained model on IMDB reviews dataset from S3 bucket to predict the sentiments of the text passed through the body of FastApi.
+* Use the [Colab Notebook]() to train the pretrained albert model on IMDB reviews dataset from Tensorflow Hub.
+Save the model to the S3 bucket and google drive

 ![ARch2](https://user-images.githubusercontent.com/59594174/115078006-fc661e80-9ecc-11eb-9971-0ce15adf4761.png)

 ## Serve the model as a FastAPI

+**Reference File: Part3-FastApi-Pytest-Docker/**

+* Run the `download-model.py` to download the model under `/model` folder
+* Once the model is downloaded we are ready to server the model as a FastApi using docker

 ![FastAPI1](https://user-images.githubusercontent.com/59594174/115078155-2ddeea00-9ecd-11eb-821a-de8ac9701da3.png)